 You are going to love this vanilla protein mug cake!
-This single serving dessert is so delicious and made with protein powder, maple syrup and chocolate chips.
+This single serving dessert has the most amazing flavour and is made with protein powder, maple syrup and chocolate chips.
 It's so easy to make and is ready in less than 5 minutes!
-It is naturally gluten free, dairy free and high in protein.

 Why you will love this recipe:

 - It tastes amazing!
-The flavours of vanilla and chocolate combine perfectly to give this vanilla mug cake the best taste.
+The flavours of vanilla and chocolate combine perfectly to give this vanilla mug cake the best flavour.

-- This is a high protein mug cake because it's made with protein powder and almond flour.
-It has 21 grams of protein per serving!
+- It's high in protein and has 21 grams of protein per serving!

-- This healthy dessert is gluten free, dairy free, refined sugar free, and paleo and I have included a no egg and vegan option too!
+- This healthy mug cake recipe is gluten free, dairy free, refined sugar free, and paleo and I have included an egg free and vegan option too!

 - This protein powder mug cake is made in one dish so the clean up is so simple, fast, and easy.

-- You can eat this mug cake for dessert, as a snack or even for breakfast.
+- You can eat this vanilla protein mug cake for dessert, as a post-workout snack, as a high protein snack, or for breakfast.

-- Almond flour - almond flour is used to give this mug cake even more protein and keep it gluten free.
+- Almond flour - this is used to give this vanilla protein mug cake even more protein and keep it gluten free.
 I recommend using almond flour, not almond meal to make this treat as almond meal is too gritty and won't give you that perfect cake like texture.
-You can usually find almond flour in the organic or gluten free section or grocery stores, and it's also readily available online.

 - Chocolate chips - is there any better combination than vanilla and chocolate?
 I don't think so!
 I recommend using dark chocolate chips for this mug cake, and if you want to keep it refined sugar free be sure to use chocolate chips or chocolate chunks sweetened with coconut sugar.

-First, place all the ingredients, except for the chocolate chips, into a large mug.
+- Step 1: Place all the ingredients, except for the chocolate chips, into a large microwave-safe mug.

-Then stir the ingredients well until you have a smooth batter.
+- Step 2: Then stir the ingredients well until you have a smooth cake batter.

 - This cake tastes best if you let it cool for a few minutes after cooking it - when you first take it out of the microwave it will be a little more slimy in texture, but if you let it cool for a few minutes it develops that perfect cake-like texture.